Dragonop/knives/README.md

 ## Requirements

-Amethyst is currently tested in Minetest 5.3.0
+Knives is currently tested in Minetest 5.3.0
 Issues may arise if you use older or newer versions.

 It shall work with MT 5.0.0 and above, though.